 The Contemporary Resort and the Grand Floridian usually have displays of artistically decorated chocolate eggs.
 Sometimes, some of the other deluxe resorts also have chocolate egg displays.

-Tips for Celebrating Easter at Disney World
+Tips to Help You Celebrate Easter at Disney World

 - Decorate your hotel room for Easter.
 Bring some small decorations and put them up around your room.
 It will help put your family in a festive mood.
 (Just be sure to not do anything that may damage the room.)